-Jacob C. Balmer, BS'; Ashley B. Anderson, MD2; William R. Barfield, PhD'; Vincent D. Pellegrini, MD'; and Harry A. Demos, MD'
+Jacob C. Balmer, BS; Ashley B. Anderson, MD; William R. Barfield, PhD; Vincent D. Pellegrini, MD; and Harry A. Demos, MD

-Smokers who undergo total joint arthroplosty (IJA) face increased rates of medical and surgical complications that can be reduced by preventive smoking cessation.
-We investigated the long-term durubility of presperative smoking cessation among IJA patients.
-Twenty entities to be very about their preinformative amoking active history of smoking at the prooperative appointment before TJA constent to telephone survey about their preinformative amoking at the prooperative smoking the zr patients, zr (7283) were identified as having qui smoking prior to survey was 3.2 years.
-Of the zr patients, zr (7283) were identified as having qui smoking prior to surgery.
-Of these zr patients, to (47263) effector patients to (51000 cm) and additioned from society at the prooperative constelling and a requirement for smoking cessation rates with standard therapies (p < 0.001).
-Our results suggest that prooperative constelling and a requirement for smoking-cessation prior to elective TJA may have long-term durability that exceeds that of popular reported methods.
-(Journal of Surgical Orthopaedic Advances 29(2):03-05, 2020)
+Smokers who undergo total joint arthroplasty (TJA) face increased rates of medical and surgical complications that can be reduced by preoperative smoking cessation.
+We investigated the long-term durability of preoperative smoking cessation among TJA patients.
+Twenty-seven TJA patients who were identified as having an active history of smoking at the preoperative appointment before TJA consented to telephone survey about their perioperative and current smoking status.
+Average time from operation to survey was 3.7 years.
+Of the 27 patients, 21 (77.8%) were identified as having quit smoking prior to surgery.
+Of these 21 patients, 10 (47.6%) self-reported continued abstinence from smoking at the time of survey.
+Our cessation rate was significantly lower than reported long-term smoking cessation rates with standard therapies (p < 0.001).
+Our results suggest that preoperative counseling and a requirement for smoking-cessation prior to elective TJA may have long-term durability that exceeds that of popular reported methods.
+(Journal of Surgical Orthopaedic Advances 29(2):103-105, 2020)